siqiyaoyao/DSA/hw5/README.md

 Each computer in the distributed system has its own task queue.
 Each task has an unique integer ID id and a priority value p.
 The larger the priority value is, the more important the task is.
-A task with a larger priority value should be executed rst.
+A task with a larger priority value should be executed first.
 New tasks can be assigned to any computers in the system.
 Also, if the system detects that the workload of the computers is not balanced, it can request one computer to give all its tasks to another.
 However, the system sometimes misjudges and asks a computer with fewer than w tasks to give all its tasks to another computer.
 Under this circumstance,